La Bécasse

 Is La Bécasse good for a special occasion?

 Yes, straightforwardly.
 A Michelin-starred French restaurant at €€€€ with a named chef is exactly the format that fits milestone dinners, anniversaries, or business occasions where the setting needs to carry weight.
-Book well ahead — eight weeks if the date is fixed.
+Book well ahead; eight weeks if the date is fixed.

 Is the tasting menu worth it at La Bécasse?

-Classic French kitchens at this level are built around the tasting menu format, and La Bécasse's 2025 Michelin star signals the kitchen is delivering at the standard that justifies it.
+Classic French kitchens at this level are built around the tasting menu format, La Bécasse's 2025 Michelin star signals the kitchen is delivering at the standard that justifies it.
 Pearl doesn't have current menu specifics confirmed, so check directly with the restaurant for current format and pricing before you decide.